-The noise in the workplace has become a significant sociopolitical problem in recent decades.
-Noise-induced deafness continues to be at the forefront of occupational diseases.
-In Germany, several million workers are exposed to health-endangering, in particular hearing-endangering, noise while working.
-Every year, thousands of new cases of the occupational disease, noise-induced deafness, are reported.
+Noise in the workplace has become a major socio-political problem in recent decades.
+Noise-induced hearing loss remains one of the leading occupational diseases.
+In Germany, several million workers are exposed to noise at work that is harmful to their health and, in particular, their hearing.
+Every year thousands of new cases of occupational noise deafness are reported.

 Noise reduction at the source is the most effective of all measures.
 The machine manufacturer is obliged to indicate the noise emission of his machine which is determined according to the applicable standards.

 Indoors, the decrease in noise level is lower than outdoors.
 It can be improved through sound-absorbing walls and ceilings, and raised by acoustic screens.